Liz Cheney’s GOP post in peril as Trump endorses replacement - WTMJ

 Senate Minority Leader Mitch McConnell, R-Ky., kept his distance Wednesday from the House GOP struggle.
 Asked if he would help Cheney, he told reporters in Georgetown, Kentucky, “100% of my focus in on stopping this new administration.”

-President Joe Biden weighed in, sort of.
-Asked during a visit to a local restaurant for his thoughts about the GOP turmoil, Biden said, “I don’t understand the Republicans.”

-Some fellow Republicans tried to oust her from her leadership position, but they failed in February in a secret party ballot, 145-61, in part because McCarthy urged his troops to remain unified against Democrats.
+Some fellow Republicans tried to oust Cheney from her leadership position in February but failed in a secret ballot, 145-61.
+Republicans say a speech by McCarthy urging his troops to remain unified against Democrats played a major role in Cheney’s survival, and a top House GOP aide has said McCarthy won’t do that this time.

-McCarthy appeared on Fox News Channel Tuesday, and spoke of Cheney a day after Trump leveled fresh claims of voter fraud.

 AP reporters Steve Peoples in New York, Bruce Schreiner in Frankfort, Kentucky, and Lisa Mascaro, Jill Colvin, Alexandra Jaffe and Kevin Freking in Washington contributed to this report.